erikenbody/enbody-cv/index.md

 “Awarded to a Colorado College student demonstrating outstanding potential for becoming a professional ecologist and/or field biologist.”

 ## Invited Seminars & Visiting Lectures

+`2025`
+The genes of the finch: using community genomics to study short and long-term evolution of Galápagos finches.
+SUNY Oswego student seminar series, Oswego, NY.

 `2024`
 Community genomics in a changing world: linking ecological change with evolutionary outcomes.
 Cornell University, New York.